 She also lends her soprano voice to a short operatic cartoon/film by Sofia Bohdanowicz called The View from Here (Norbert Palej/Liz Rucker), produced by Jumblies Theatre in partnership with Arts4All.
 The film has been shown at several film festivals including The Insomniac Film Festival (Toronto), the Fantastic Fest (US premiere, Austin, Texas), and the Bloody Mary Film Festival (Toronto).

-As an artist researcher, Vania is deeply immersed in the topic of Mindfulness and Self-Regulation in vocal training.
+As an artist scholar, Vania is deeply immersed in the topic of Mindfulness and Self-Regulation in vocal training.
 She has explored the foundation for this topic in her doctoral dissertation and intends to continue building on her research through future publications and conference lectures.

 As a teacher, Vania runs a private voice studio, taking on students at various levels of experience.
 From 2013 – 2019, she was a Teaching Assistant at York University, teaching subjects that include Choir, Music Theory, Music History and Music and Cultures.
 She completed her Teaching Assistants’ Certificate in Teaching (TACT), at the York University Teaching Commons, SEDA – Staff and Education Development (2015).